okx/okexchain-docs/building-modules/gas-back-module/developer-dividend-project-operation-guide.md

 The project supports contract address derivation in EVM `CREATE` mode, but does not support contract address deriving in `CREATE2` mode.

-The project supports deriving smart contract addresses from the deployer's address, and the `nonces` value input cannot exceed 20 digits.
+The project supports deriving smart contract addresses from the deployer’s address, and the `nonces` value input cannot exceed 20 digits.